BayashiPascal/FMB/README.md

 Each of the 4 cases' folder include the header and body of the FMB algorithm implementation for that case, a minimal example of how to use it, and the code for the validation and qualification of the algorithm.

+## Article

+The article about this work is available as a pdflatex generated PDF file ini the Article folder.

 ## Example of use

 Below are examples of how to use the FMB algorithm in the 3D static and dynamic case.